 You need to include Stripe.js on your checkout page by either adding the script tag to the head of your HTML file, or importing it from the stripe-js module:

 All requests use your account API settings, unless you override the API version.
-The changelog lists every available version.
+The upgrades guide lists every available version.
 Note that by default webhook events are structured according to your account API version, unless you set an API version during endpoint creation.

 To override the API version, assign the version to the Stripe.api_version property: